DaMexicanJustice/k6/README.md

 Kotlin is a strongly typed programming language with explicit casting.
 Java is strongly.
 C# is strongly.
+Python is a strongly typed language.

-Python is a weakly typed language.
+JavaScript is a weakly typed language.

+In a strong this is not possible:
+`Int myInt = 5`
+`myInt = "5"`
+In a weakly typed this is possible:
+`myInt = 5`
+`myInt = "5"`

 #### Wildcards
 Using wildcards we can determine if something is of type map.
 Say for instance we have a Map<String, Any?> that takes at least a string as well as any data type.
 If we wanted to evaluate that map variable using if-conditionals, we would need to use wildcards.
 This is because the check is done at run-time where there is no information about the data types.